 Sewer line repair

 The house sewer is the drainage piping between the building’s foundation and the sewer main or septic tank.
 Where swampy soil provides poor support for the pipe, cast iron must be used.
-Vitrified clay tiles are used where soil is firm enough to provide support.
+Vitrified clay tiles are used where the soil is firm enough to provide support.
 Cast iron is considered superior in all cases except where acids in the soil or in waste material are likely to attack the metal.

 Plumbing Pro Tip of the Week

-Tip #3 Attach sleeve fitting over hole and cement in place with concrete or special plastic materials.
+Tip #3 Attach sleeve fitting over the hole and cement in place with concrete or special plastic materials.
 If additional reinforcement of the joint is desired, more concrete may be placed around it.

 When the connection has hardened, the rest of the sewer line may be laid.
 Care must be taken to provide a proper slope of 1/4 inch per foot.
 Bell joints of vitrified clay pipe are sealed with special gaskets or with oakum and a special mixture of cement.
 A good seal is important so that tree roots do not enter and block the drain.